-At the core of this new banking revolution, there are two prominent organizations, Ripple and Stellar.
+At the core of this new banking revolution, there are two prominent blockchain platforms, Ripple and Stellar.

-These two blockchain companies, Ripple and Stellar are hell-bent on merging DLTs (distributed ledger technologies) with existing financial architecture.
+These two blockchain platforms are bridging the gap between DLTs (distributed ledger technologies) and the existing financial architecture.

 Promoted as the “future of finance and banking,” Ripple and Stellar are creating blockchain based financial systems to address the problems the industry faces today.

-Also, the Saudi Arabia Monetary Authority, Arab’s central bank, has also permissioned Ripple to enable regional banks to beef up their payment processing capacities (domestic or international) through xCurrent, a Ripple’s blockchain based, cost-effective, and transparent remittance settlement solution.
+Also, the Saudi Arabia Monetary Authority, Arab’s central bank, has permissioned Ripple to enable regional banks to beef up their payment processing capacities.
+It has asked to revamp domestic and international payments through xCurrent, a Ripple blockchain-based cost-effective, and transparent remittance settlement solution.

-In October this year, 60 Japanese banks controlling over 80% of banking assets in the country signed on to use the Ripple’s Money Tap mobile app.
+In October this year, 60 Japanese banks controlling over 80% of banking assets in the country agreed upon using Ripple’s Money Tap mobile app.

-It seems like, on a wider scale, Ripple is being tagged as the blockchain technology gradually taking over SWIFT and VISA, which is significant with the company’s rapid adoption by concurrent financial institutions.
+Ripple is being tagged as the blockchain technology that is gradually taking over SWIFT and VISA.
+Indeed, it is apparent with Ripple’s rapid adoption by established financial institutions.

-At the beginning of 2018, Ripple had partnered with 75 banks which were using its various DLT solutions.
-Other prominent banks using Ripple include IndusInd Bank, PNC Bank, Banco Santander, BBVA, Akbank, Bank of America, and Standard Chartered among many others.
+At the beginning of 2018, Ripple had partnered with 75 banks that were using its DLT solutions.
+Some of them include IndusInd Bank, PNC Bank, Banco Santander, BBVA, Akbank, Bank of America, and Standard Chartered, among many others.

-Some of the principals Stellar follows are the advancement of global financial literacy, inclusion, and access by giving cross-border, cost-effective, and P2P (peer-to-peer) financial transactions.
+Stellar aims to advance global financial literacy, inclusion, and access by enabling fast and secure P2P (peer-to-peer) cross-border payment transactions.

-As an institution hinging on the distributed ledger technology, you may think that Stellar moves would put traditional banking out of business.
-But this is not the case in reality.
-The Delaware-based company is looking to work together with the traditional financial and banking system.
+You may think that Stellar moves might through traditional banking out of business but this is not the case.
+Indeed, the Delaware-based company is looking to work together with the traditional financial and banking system.

 Instead of eliminating the processes and reinventing the wheel completely, it is focusing on collaborations with existing banks to realize its goals.

-During 2016 Exponential Financial conference held in Johannesburg South Africa, CEO of corporate and investment banking at Barclays Africa Stephan van Coller discussed how the Finance Giant is piloting a distributed ledger system by utilizing the Stellar’s payments rails.
-The pilot program involved students of age group between 16-18 and aimed to culminate research into how smartphones can be used as everyday payment solutions for the rapidly growing African population.
+During the Exponential Financial conference held in Johannesburg South Africa in 2016, the CEO of corporate and investment banking at Barclays Africa, Stephan van Coller, discussed how the finance giant is piloting a distributed ledger system with Stellar’s payments rails.
+The pilot program involved sixteen to eighteen years old students.
+It researches how smartphones can come in use as day-to-day payment solutions for the rapidly growing African population.

 Recently, in October 2017 Stellar partnered with IBM to create a Blockchain World Wire (BWW).
 It’s a distributed ledger system aimed to provide interbank transfers and cost-effective global payment systems.

 Since the launch, BWW is being considered as a SWIFT replacement in the global payment scene by some industry enthusiasts.
-Not only this but through the Deloitte Digital Bank, Stellar also partnered with this big player to create a state-of-the-art, cost-effective banking system for the financial domain.
-But it can be called just a tip of the iceberg.
+Not only this but Stellar also partnered with Deloitte Digital Bank to create a state-of-the-art, cost-effective banking system for the financial domain.

-Stellar’s aims to create cost-effective, high-performance, and modernized financial systems for both individuals and businesses.
-But with a slightly different approach.
-Instead of reinventing the wheel through decentralization, Stellar is trying to work together with the existing financial system to develop decentralized solutions that can serve the needs of today’s modern consumer.
+Stellar’s aim is to create cost-effective, high-performance, and modern financial systems for both individuals and businesses.
+However, it aims to do with a slightly different approach.
+Instead of reinventing the wheel through decentralization, Stellar works together with the existing financial system to develop decentralized solutions that can serve the needs of today’s consumers.